Assignments: 16 original photos in 8 categories

 Display 16 original photos on your web site, taken by you during this semester, at least one each in the following categories:

-A5) sports event — Get close.
+- Sports event — Get close, use a fast shutter.
 Be sure people are a big part of the frame of your shot.
 Move the camera with the action to keep the foreground in focus.
+Use “Shutter priority” SP setting on your camera.

-A6) Tall building / architecture – Use the Photoshop grid warp adjustment
+- Architecture – Use the Photoshop grid warp adjustment for tall buildilngs.

-A7) atmosphere / light / Abstract in the everyday — Look for a pattern or something unusual in the things you see everyday.
+- Atmosphere / Abstract — Look for a pattern or something unusual in the things you see everyday.
+May need to use Night setting, Aperture priority.
+Think of Paul Strand’s approaches.

 How these are graded: